 Shop Farm Fresh

-Located in the Rail District, Valley Food Farm’s (VFF) vision is to use food to transform the local community and to position the Fraser Valley as a global food destination.
+Located in the Rail District, Valley Food Farm (VFF) wants to use food to transform the local community.
+Its mission is to position the Fraser Valley as a global food destination.
 That’s a pretty ambitious goal.
 It is a call-to-action by local food producers and restaurants to establish a more meaningful food culture.
-One where local farmers, artisans, and chefs are the change-makers, working to create a culture of teaching, and bridging the gap between what is farmed and crafted with the food that is prepared and shared.
+One where local farmers, artisans, and chefs are the change-makers.
 It’s very much back to the future, where customers knew where their food, produce, and meat came from.

 VFF hosts an evening market every Thursday between 4:00 pm to 8:00 pm.
 There are expansion plans, including a commissary kitchen, communal brewhouse, local food café, community rental space, and a music venue.